Weather

 Where to Go

-To retreat from the heat and humidity of more southern parts of Japan, Hokkaido is a great destination.
-Temperatures are generally warm without being hot, and not humid like southern parts of the country.
+To retreat from the heat and humidity of Japan's southern regions, Hokkaido is a great destination.
+Temperatures are generally warm without being hot, and it's less humid than the more southern parts of the country.
 Plus, one of Sapporo's major traditional festivals is held in June (see more below), drawing visitors.

-At the other end of the country, Okinawa is a great place to go from late June, for beaches, summery weather, and cooling ocean swims.
-You'll discover a completely different side to Japan to the one generally promoted, of high-tech Tokyo and traditional Kyoto.
+At the other end of the country, Okinawa is a great place to go from late June for beaches, summery weather, and cooling ocean swims.
+You'll discover a completely different side to Japan from the one generally promoted, of high-tech Tokyo and traditional Kyoto.

 Chat with a local specialist who can help organize your trip.